Youth Week FAQ's

 What should campers pack for a week at camp?

-The youth week registrar will be sending out a suggested packing list about a month before youth week starts, but you can view it here.
-Campers will be sleeping in cabins that have bunk style beds with basic foam mattresses.
+The Youth Week registrar will be sending out a suggested packing list about a month before Youth Week starts, but you can view it here.
+Campers will be sleeping in cabins that have bunk style beds with basic vinyl covered mattresses.
 Campers should bring their own bedding, including a pillow, and all the toiletries they will need for a week.
 Each cabin has a bathroom with indoor plumbing and the option of a bathtub, but most campers prefer to use the separate shower houses.
-There are no laundry facilities in camp, so campers need to bring enough items to last them the entire week.
+There are no laundry facilities in camp, so campers need to bring enough items (including towels) to last them the entire week.

 Closed-toed shoes are a requirement for work projects and some campers choose to bring costumes or special outfits for the talent show or dance.
 During their down time, campers can sail, kayak, SUP, swim, etc so a swimsuit and water shoes are a necessity, as well as an extra towel.
 Lastly, don’t forget the layers and jackets for cold or rainy weather.